Realization spaces of matroids over hyperfields: Basics on matroids over hyperfields

-In this section we recall some basic definitions and results about matroids and phased matroids, in order to set the stage (and some notation) for the remainder of the text.
-For a thorough treatment of matroid theory we point to the book of Oxley \cite{Oxl92}, for phased matroids to \cite{AD12}.
+We recall some basic definitions and results about matroids and matroids over hyperfields.
+For a thorough treatment of matroid theory we point to Oxley's book \cite{Oxl92}, for basics on hyperfields we refer to Viro \cite{Vir10b} while the foundations of matroids over hyperfields are laid out in the preprint by Baker and Bowler \cite{BB16}.

-\begin{remark}[On oriented matroids] We will often refer, for the sake of comparison, to oriented matroids.
-These references will be stated in separate remarks and can be safely skipped without harm for the comprehension of the core of our work.
-For this reason, we do not treat oriented matroids in this introduction and refer the interested reader to \cite{Zie}. \end{remark}